Art in Parks Collection

 Tilly Woodward (American)

-Birthday Nest, (left)
+Birthday Nest, (top)

-Copper's Curb Chain and Nest, (right)
+Copper's Curb Chain and Nest, (bottom)

 Location: Second Floor, north of the glass wall